bow-simulation/virtualbow-website/docs/index.md

 For more information see the screenshots and feature list below or have a look at the [user manual](resources.md).
 Visit the [download section](download.md) to get the latest version.
 If you want to keep up with this project, subscribe to the new [mailing lists](mailing-lists.md).

-<font color="red">Please note that this software is still somewhat incomplete and immature, so don't trust the results too much yet and report all bugs or other problems.</font>
+<font color="red">Please note that this software is still somewhat incomplete and immature, so don't trust the results too much yet and report all bugs or other problems you encounter.</font>

 ## Screenshots